panther03/cs473_pw/PW4/report/report.md

 7. The accesses to `node->id`  and `node->next` cause cache misses.
 They are always on different lines due to the size of `data`.
 The struct is 64 bytes in total, which is 2 cache lines, and `id` is at the start, while `next` is at the end.

-*TODO does the string literal cause a cache miss probably yes*

 8. Move `next` and `prev` to the start of the struct.
 This yields 25 dcache misses down from 43.
+This avoids the cache miss on line 31 because both `id` and `next` are in the same line.

 # Task 2
 9. The data cache misses come from accessing the `id` field of the struct at `items[i]`.
 Each iteration accesses a different line because the struct is 36 bytes long, while the cache line is 32 bytes.
-10. ??? cant change items_init so idk

-*Store a pointer to the data instead of copying it.
-This reduces the size of the struct down to 8 bytes which should cut the number of misses roughly by a factor of 4.*
+10. If we use a data pointer, instead of storing the entire array, we can reduce the size of the struct from 36 bytes to just $4+8=12$ bytes.
+Doing this, we can fit 3 structs into a single cache line.
+To achieve this, we just allocate bytes when initializing the struct in _item\_init_.
+This data is therefore somewhere else in memory.

 # Task 3
 11. Row-major and column-major refers to the ordering of a 2D array in memory.
-In row-major, the row given by the first index is contiguous in memory.
+In row-major, the row given by the first index (using C double brackets e.g. `A[][]` syntax) is contiguous in memory.
 In column-major the column given by the second index is contiguous.
 C uses row-major.
 12. Primarily the accesses to out_vector and matrix.
 Because matrix is row-major each inner iteration loads a different cache line (size of row is 256 elements or 1024 bytes). `out_vector` may be similarly evicted frequently because the entire 1KiB of vector is stored to on every outer loop iteration.
 13. Reorder the loops so that `i` is on the outside and `j` inside.
+This switches things so that `in_vector` is now evicted frequently instead of `out_vector`, but `matrix` is accessed in a cache-friendlier order, so the overall 65893 to 8257.

 # Task 4
 14. It does not work because the writes to the LEDS are being cached.
 Normally, the I/O should be in an uncached region of memory but this is not the case here.
 15.

-* Disable the caches entirely by commenting out the body of `init_dcache()`
+* Disable the caches entirely by commenting out the body of `init_dcache()`.
+Alternatively, use `dcache_flush` after every iteration to force the dcache to flush to the bus.

 * Disable write-back policy in `init_dcache()` and use write-through instead (remove `CACHE_WRITE_BACK` flag):